extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 If everything's gone to plan, you'll see one more "New Client Connection" message at the very bottom of the terminal (as shown).
 Congrats, you're connected... and almost there.

+{:.non-vscode-box}

+If you're not using VSCode, all the concepts are the same, but the names of the commands or the keyboard shortcuts might be different---I'm sure you'll manage 😉, and you can find the specific details for your editor in the [editor support guide]({{site.baseurl}}{% link _docs/guides/editor-support.md %}).

 ### Step 3: evaluate some code {#step-3}